near/docs/docs/tutorials/crossword.md

 9. defi
 10. dao

-Next step is to install NEAR CLI so you can generate the key pair.
-(And also gets them to try out our product.)
+Next step is to install [`near-cli`](/docs/tools/near-cli) so you can generate the key pair based on the crossword answers.

+> **Tip:** follow the instructions from the `near-cli` [installation guide](/docs/tools/near-cli#setup).
+If you already have the command line interface, you can skip these steps.

 ### Create key pair

+Now you can use NEAR CLI and generate a key pair based on the crossword answers.
+Open a terminal window and type:

 ```bash
 near generate-key v0.crossword.puzzle.near --seedPhrase "sharding subaccount accesskey indexer nonfungible rpc simulation init defi dao"
 ```

+You should get:

 ```
 Key pair with ed25519:CpqW...2uLp public key for an account "v0.crossword.puzzle.near"
 ```

 The key pair is created.
+You have created a key for an account using the crossword answers as seed phrase.

+### Keys in NEAR

-Let’s talk more about keys in NEAR.
+Let’s briefly talk about keys in NEAR.
+Access keys can be saved in different storage locations:

-Cool so you created a key..
-For an account.
-Let’s talk about keys more

-### Keys in NEAR (briefly)

-- File
+- File storage
 - Browser local storage
-- Only computer memory
+- Computer memory only

-In this case we generated a file on the computer.
-These live in the operating system’s “home directory” in a folder for the network (testnet, mainnet, local, etc.) you’re using.
+In this case by using NEAR CLI you generated a file on your computer.
+These live in the operating system’s “home directory” in a folder for the network you’re using. (e.g., `testnet`, `mainnet`, `local`, etc.)

 In macOS and Linux: